 Members of Roots, our monthly giving community, make a difference every single month.
 Whether you give $10 a month or $100 a month, it adds up and helps the Community Foundation fulfill its mission of improving the quality of life in our communities today and always.

-The NICF also has three giving circles, the Fulton County Women’s Giving Circle, including its Fulton County Girls’ Giving Gang, and the Miami County Boomerang Sisterhood, and Starke County’s The Hive.
+The NICF also has four giving circles, the Fulton County Women’s Giving Circle, including its Fulton County Girls’ Giving Gang, and the Miami County Boomerang Sisterhood, and Starke County’s The Hive.

 These groups inspire women and girls to pool their resources and work together to make a difference in their communities.